 The signing sponsor should be the person most responsible for the candidate's training.
-When this is not possible, the applicant should provide an appropriate explanation to the Council.
+When this is not possible, the applicant should provide an appropriate explanation to the Application Committee.
 In cases where the supervisor of training is not a Diplomate of the ECVP (or ACVP) (i.e. alternative route), the signature of a Diplomate must be obtained to signify that the training has been reviewed for adequacy and is consistent with requirements of the College.

-The completed application (signed form with publications and proof of payment) must be received by the ECVP Office not later than 01 August preceding the year of examination.
+The completed application (signed form with publications and proof of payment) must be received by on time.

 Eligibility to sit the examination is determined in early October; applicants are promptly notified as to acceptance.
-If the applicant's credentials are not accepted, or if candidates withdraw from the examination prior to 01 December, fees are refunded (except for a 10% processing charge) or transferred to the next year.
+If the applicant's credentials are not accepted, or if candidates withdraw from the examination prior to 01 December, fees are refunded (except for a 10% processing charge).
 No refunds are made after this date.

 An individual who has received an unfavorable ruling regarding qualifications to sit the examination may appeal against this decision.
-Such an Appeal must be received in writing to the Secretary within 90 days of the date of the letter informing the individual of the unfavorable decision [See also Bylaws Art.
+Such an Appeal must be received in writing to the Secretary within 90 days of the date of the letter informing the individual of the unfavorable decision [See also By- laws Art.
 4].